I don't know my ring size—what should I do?

 Besides the description, I can't see a difference between rings made with 14K and 18K gold.
 Could you please explain the difference?

-The difference is not visible.
+The difference is barely visible.
 It refers to the percentage of pure gold: 14K means the concentration of gold is smaller than in 18K.
 That's why 18K, which has a higher percentage of pure gold, is basically more expensive than 14K gold.
 When making your decision, you should also take into account that pure gold is relatively soft, so in a 14K gold piece, the metal is considered slightly stronger.

 What does your white gold look like?